 Logically, it doesn't make a great deal of sense to attempt to hide such a scene from a film.
 It's as natural as making ones own breakfast cereal.
 Add sex to the mix and suddenly it all changes - but why?
 What are we trying to stop?

-If your child doesn't know about sex, then clearly we're trying to preserve our own "stork" or "cabbabge patch" mythology.
-If the concept of sex is familiar to them - and lets face it, they seem to be learning these things younger and younger from friends at school, then the censorship must be for another purpose.
+If your child doesn't know about sex, then clearly we're trying to preserve our own "stork" or "cabbage patch" mythology.
+If the concept of sex is familiar to them - and lets face it, they seem to be learning these things younger and younger from friends at school - then the censorship must be for another purpose.

 Show the mechanics however and that's where things begin to get problematic.